-edengue fever is a tropical disease that is borne by mosquitoes.
+Dengue fever is a tropical disease that is borne by mosquitoes.
 It is caused by the dengue virus.
-The symptoms of the disease will begin anywhere between three to fourteen days after the initial infection.
+Dengue virus (DEN) is a small single-stranded RNA virus comprising four distinct serotypes.
+The symptoms of the disease will begin anywhere between three and fourteen days after the initial infection.
 Dengue fever is an important topic for IAS Exam which is featured in UPSC Mains General Studies – III paper.

 What are the Symptoms of Dengue Fever?